 - Sending letters and answering questions regarding employer reimbursement programs.

 Please see the Student Accounts – Financial Policies and Services section of this catalog for more information.

 At Palm Beach Atlantic University, Student Development is designed to support the academic mission of the University, foster student learning inside the classroom and outside the classroom, and develop the student holistically.
 We provide programs, services, and activities that help students grow and develop intellectually, spiritually, physically, and socially within the context of a Christian community.
 Student Development includes the Office of Career Development, Health & Wellness, Residence Life, Student Accountability, Student Success Center, University Counseling Center, and Workship.
 More information on the various Student Development services can be found in this chapter of the catalog.

-The following services are available to all Main Campus students, where applicable.
+The following services are available to all Main Campus students, as well as Wellington Campus students, where applicable.
 All students may benefit from electronic access to these services, such as Health and Wellness, Sailfish Services, Technology Support, and the Writing Center, as well as electronic resources and research assistance through the Warren Library, regardless of campus affiliation.